-The increase in current assets is primarily a result of normal changes in working capital.
-The increase in liabilities were primarily due to increases in pension liabilities offset by decreases in OPEB liabilities.
-The decrease to deferred inflows were primarily due to the decreases in OPEB and pension liabilities.
+The increase in assets is primarily a result of normal changes in working capital and the implementation of GASB 87.
+The decrease in liabilities were primarily due to decreases in pension liabilities and OPEB liabilities.
+The increase to deferred inflows were primarily due to the increases in OPEB and pension liabilities and leases.
 Restricted net position was due to restricted pension investments and Measure C special revenue.